 Hoboken Lecture 2018 - Being a Beast

-On Wednesday 12 December 2018, the British Council, in partnership with Natural History Museum Rotterdam, The Royal Netherlands Academy of Arts and Sciences (KNAW) and Codarts, will present the eighth Hoboken Lecture by renowned British writer, traveller, veterenarian, taxidermist, barrister and philosopher Professor Charles Foster 'Being a Beast'.
-Tickets are available on the Hoboken lecture website.
+On Wednesday 12 December 2018, the British Council, in partnership with Natural History Museum Rotterdam, The Royal Netherlands Academy of Arts and Sciences (KNAW) and Codarts, presented the eighth Hoboken Lecture by renowned British writer, traveller, veterenarian, taxidermist, barrister and philosopher Professor Charles Foster 'Being a Beast'.

 Musical prelude (Haydn's Hoboken Verzeichnis) by students of Codarts - (Rotterdam) University of the Arts.
-The venue of the Hoboken Lecture is the auditorium of the Kunsthal, directly opposite the Natural History Museum.
+The venue of the Hoboken Lecture was the auditorium of the Kunsthal, directly opposite the Natural History Museum.

 About the Lecture